mastermunj/format-utils/README.md

 ## Introduction

-Utilities for validating various formats of Indian system codes like Mobile, PAN, AADHAR, GST and more!
+Utilities for validating various formats of Indian system codes like Mobile, PAN, AADHAAR, GST and more!

 ## Installation